ironbar/arc25/docs/03_State_of_the_art.md

 ![o3 performance](res/2025-03-18-13-59-03.png)

-Details are not public, but it is very likely that `o3` is trained just with reinforcement learning like `r1`.
+Details are not public, but it is very likely that `o3` is trained just with reinforcement learning like DeepSeek's `r1`.
 When [o1 was announced](https://openai.com/index/learning-to-reason-with-llms/) they said:

 > Our large-scale reinforcement learning algorithm teaches the model how to think productively using its chain of thought in a highly data-efficient training process.